A microscopic theory of Anderson localization of electrons in random lattices: Perturbation expansion

 Notice that $a\propto d^{-1}$ in high spatial dimensions.
 Its physical root in the metallic regime, $4a(E;0)\lambda(E;0) <1$, is

-This solution leads to a bifurcation point at $4a(E;0)\lambda_{c}=1$ at which it splits into two complex conjugate roots.
-It is also immediately apparent that $a(E;0) \to 0$ and $\lambda_{c}\to\infty$ when $d\to\infty$.
-The upper critical dimension for vanishing of this bifurcation point is then $d=\infty$, where the CPA becomes exact.
+This solution leads to a bifurcation point at $4a(E;0)\lambda_{c}=1$, where it splits into two complex conjugate roots.
+It is also immediately apparent that $a(E;0) \to 0$ and $\lambda_{c}\to\infty$ as $d\to\infty$.
+The upper critical dimension for the vanishing of this bifurcation point is then $d=\infty$, where the CPA becomes exact.
 For the disorder strength $\lambda(E;0)>\lambda_{c}$ the irreducible vertex becomes complex at zero transfer energy $\omega\to 0$ \cite{Janis:2025ab}

 The irreducible vertex $\Lambda_{0}(E;\omega) = \Lambda_{R}(E;\omega) + i\Lambda_{I}(E;\omega)$ becomes discontinuous at $\omega=0$ with a jump in the imaginary part $\Lambda_{I}(E;\omega)$.
-The order parameter in the new phase is $|\Lambda_{I}(E;0)|$ and its critical exponent in the local approximation is \be \left|\Lambda_{I}(E;0)\right| \propto \left(\lambda(E;0) - \lambda_{c}\right)^{1/2} \,, \ee for $\lambda(E;0) >\lambda_{c}$.
+The order parameter in the new phase is $|\Lambda_{I}(E;0)|$, and its critical exponent in the local approximation is \be \left|\Lambda_{I}(E;0)\right| \propto \left(\lambda(E;0) - \lambda_{c}\right)^{1/2} \,, \ee for $\lambda(E;0) >\lambda_{c}$.
 This mean-field critical behavior holds for $d>2$ but is exact only above the upper critical dimension, $d>d_{u} =4$.
 Notice that $\lambda_{c}=0$ in $d\le2$.